 PRESENT PROFESSIONAL AFFILIATIONS

-RESEARCH DIRECTOR.
+RESEARCH DIRECTOR (part-time).
 Research Programs Unit, Medical Faculty, University of Helsinki (since August 2013).
-Sigrid Juselius Foundation Appointment for 2019-2021.
 The Research Director position includes the following duties:

 - Member of the Research Programs Unit (RPU) of Medical Faculty (2019-2025).
 RPU is one of three units of the Medical Faculty with focus on top quality medical research.
 The unit’s research is organized in 9 internationally peer-reviewed programs, which include 90 research groups in total.